How does record expungement in GA work?

 When someone is arrested, they receive a cycle number for that arrest.
 There are two parts to every cycle:

 - the disposition

 Generally, in order for the cycle to be visible to anyone running a criminal history, it needs to have a disposition to go with the cycle (which completes the cycle).
 One way to keep something off your record is to seek a record restriction.
 This will essentially make it so that only law enforcement can see the arrest and/or the disposition of your criminal charge.

-Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
-Call us now for a free case evaluation.
+Our law offices in Atlanta & nearby cities have a 24-hour response line (404-445-8494) and someone is available to answer your call and help.
+Call us now for a FREE case evaluation.